Leadership

 MS, RD, LD

-Meghan Martinson is the Registered Dietitian for Eagle Mountain-Saginaw Independent School District in North Fort Worth, Texas.
-In her 8 years with Eagle Mountain-Saginaw, she has worked with her director to improve the quality of food served in the district and promote fresh fruits and vegetables as well as local Texas-grown products.
-Students now have access to higher quality proteins, higher quality fruits and vegetables, including Pink Lady and Gala apples, blueberries, strawberries, fresh cut pineapple and organic vegetables in the elementary schools.
-Meghan plans the menus for the districts’ 30 locations and over 21,000 students, including modified menus for special diet requests and innovative menu items for Harvest of the Month and the monthly Fusion Food offering.
-Meghan presented a session on Fusion Foods at the 2019 SNA Annual National Conference and has since then watched numerous districts across the country add Fusion Food items to their menus.
-Her Smart Snack compliant recipes for the district’s three high school Bistros help the district bring in a la carte sales each year that are in turn reinvested in food quality improvements for the program.
+Meghan is honored to have been a presenter at multiple national events including the School Nutrition Association Annual National Conference and the Academy of Nutrition & Dietetics Food and Nutrition Conference & Expo.
+Her Smart Snack compliant recipes for the district’s three high school Bistros help the district to bring in around a half million dollars in a la carte sales each year to be reinvested in food quality & equipment improvements for the district.
+Meghan is currently the President of the Child Nutrition Directors Association of North Texas and is serving as the Treasurer for the SNS DPG.
 Meghan received her Bachelor of Science with a focus in Dietetics from the University of Nebraska—Lincoln and received her Master of Science in Clinical Nutrition from the University of Memphis.
 In 2019, she was named one of Today’s Dietitian Magazine’s TD10, an annual showcase of 10 RD’s Who Are Making a Difference.
-Meghan was appointed as the Scholarship & Awards Coordinator for the Texas Academy of Nutrition and Dietetics-Northeast Region in 2021.
-When she is not working, she can probably be found in the kitchen at home with her husband and three daughters ages 8, 5 and 3.
+When she is not working, she can probably be found in the kitchen at home with her husband and three daughters, ages 11, 7 and 5.

 Nominating Committee Chair